 While they may be petite in population, Colorado’s small towns ooze with character and offer activities and attractions that beg travelers to venture beyond the typical tourist trail.
 Consider adding one of these charmers to your next winter itinerary.

-North American’s highest incorporated city at 10,152 feet, Leadville’s past as a lawless mining boomtown reveals itself in a National Landmark District with more than 70 square blocks lined with Victorian buildings.
+North America’s highest incorporated city at 10,152 feet, Leadville’s past as a lawless mining boomtown reveals itself in a National Landmark District with more than 70 square blocks lined with Victorian buildings.

 Party: March’s Ski Joring and Crystal Carnival Weekend brings ski joring, a sport where a skier is pulled by a horse and attempts jumps on a snow-packed course, to historic Harrison Avenue.
 Other activities include the Backcountry Film Festival and Nordic paintball biathlon (think: paintball on cross-country skis).

-Drink Up: Quench your thirst with a beer or moonshine cocktail at Periodic Brewing, America’s highest craft brewery, where you can also spoil your palate with beer-accompanying like toasted ravioli, potachos, grilled cheese and a sammie they call BLATCH (bacon, lettuce, avocado, tomato, chipotle aioli, habenero jack cheese).
+Drink Up: Quench your thirst with a beer or moonshine cocktail at Two Mile Brewing Co., where you can also spoil your palate with beer-accompanying like toasted ravioli, potachos, grilled cheese and a sammie they call BLATCH (bacon, lettuce, avocado, tomato, chipotle aioli, habenero jack cheese).

 Explore: More than 100 miles of groomed, multiuse trails crisscross Lake County, perfect for cross-country skiing and snowshoeing to wintry vistas of Mount Elbert and Mount Massive — both fourteeners (peaks more than 14,000 feet tall).

 Flanked by the rugged peaks of the San Juan Mountains and Cimarron Range, Ridgway is a mountain enclave that got its start as an 1800s railroad hub.